Piano Prodigies

 Do you teach theory?

 All students receive instruction in theory/harmony/ear training as part of their lessons.
 For younger students (or students without previous experience) I use Faber Piano Adventures for repertoire, and assign homework out of the book the corresponding theory book.
-For older or more advanced students, I have several workbooks that I use (depends on the level and age) and may also give assignments on harmonization, transposition, etc. Theory and ear-training exercises are often customized to the student and the repertoire being studied.
+For older or more advanced students, I have several workbooks that I refer to (depends on the level and age) and may also give assignments on harmonization, transposition, etc. Theory and ear-training exercises are customized to the student and the repertoire being studied.

 How do you choose the musical selections that the students play?